alomrani/Scalable-recognition-using-Vocab-Trees/README.md

 # Scalable recognition of pictures

-Implemeted a recognition algorithm based for scalably retrieving recognizing pictures from a database of pictures
+Implemeted a recognition algorithm for scalably retrieving recognized pictures from a database of thousands of pictures